 Eat The Rainbow Color Organization

-Fruit and Vegetable Printmaking
+Fruit and Vegetable Printmaking Art

 Then we got right to work doing some printmaking.
 We used celery, apples, mushrooms, onions, and bell peppers.
 I love the onions because each ring can be seen.

 Painting With Celery Stalks

-This activity came about unintentionally.
 While cutting our celery stalk for the above activity, one student noticed how the inside stalks look like paint brushes.
-So, we did the only thing that could be done.
-We used the inner celery stalks as paintbrushes.
-It was an excellent part of our exploration of food materials.
+What a thoughtful and observant child!

-Healthy Versus Unhealthy Food File Folder Game
+Healthy Vs. Unhealthy Food File Folder Game

-Healthy Versus Unhealthy Food Sort
+Healthy Vs. Unhealthy Food Sort

 Smiley Face Fruit and Vegetable Sticker Stories (Dictated)